 Working from home with around-the-clock access to your fridge can be tricky.
 But just because you have days' worth of food at your fingertips, that doesn't mean you need to fall off track with your wellness and weight-loss goals.
 Measuring out portions can help.

 "Being aware of how much you are eating is a powerful weight-loss tool, and intentionally controlling portion sizes is important," says Zoe Griffiths, WW's global director of nutrition.
 "Research has shown that when people serve themselves from larger packages of foods and beverages, they tend to eat more."
-And now that you're stuck at home, you may find that you have more opportunities than ever to supersize your servings.
+And when you're at home, you may find that you have more opportunities than ever to supersize your servings.

 Whether you're digging into a bowl of cereal or bag of chips, the portion-control strategies below can help.
 And remember: Portions are personal!
-The portion size that’s right for you depends on what you want to eat and how many SmartPoints you want to spend.
+The portion size that’s right for you depends on what you want to eat and how many PersonalPoints™ you want to spend.